Florida Aquaculture: Learning About Sunray Venus Clams in Charlotte Harbor

 Sunray venus clams are really an amazing food source.
 In addition to being a source of lean protein (8g for a single 3oz serving, which is 18 to 20 cooked clams), Omega-3 fatty acids (50 percent) and with 25mg of cholesterol per serving, clams are also good for the harbor.
 They filter algae out of about a gallon of seawater a day and remove carbon from the water to make their shells.

 From hatchery to plate, it takes 18 months of tender care to raise clams.
 And, clam farming is good for the economy.
-In 2007 the industry had a statewide economic impact of $247 million.* All hail the mighty clam!
+In 2007 the industry had a opens in a new windowstatewide economic impact of $247 million.*opens PDF file All hail the mighty clam!

 How do they taste?
 Pretty darn tasty!
 They’re plump, tender and sweet with minimum to no grit.
 They don’t have an overly fishy-seafood taste just mild in a very good way.
 I had them prepared with butter, wine and garlic at the Fishery Restaurant in Placida.
 It’s not an everyday menu item but if visiting, ask for them!

-Sunray venus clams were introduced at the International Boston Seafood Festival in March 2011 and were featured during the 2012 show.
+Sunray venus clams were introduced at the opens in a new windowInternational Boston Seafood Festival in March 2011opens PDF file and were featured during the opens in a new window2012 show.
 As word spreads how delicious these bivalves are, you’ll probably being seeing them on menus of your favorite seafood restaurants.

 Are you a seafood fiend?